Aesthetic Realism Foundation

 Film by Ken Kimmelman

-At this turbulent time, we present a work of art that—more than any other we know—can bring people the true composure and strength of mind and feeling everyone is thirsting for.
-Here is the stirring film of Eli Siegel’s prize-winning poem Hot Afternoons Have Been in Montana.
+Here we present a work of art that—more than any other we know—can bring people the true composure and strength of mind and feeling everyone is thirsting for.
+See the stirring film of Eli Siegel’s prize-winning poem Hot Afternoons Have Been in Montana.

 Classes